 (As of July 2011, AGU NS Membership has grown to 2591, with 740 members selecting NS as their primary affiliation)

-To join this Focus Group, log into your account at AGU, select to update your “Profile” and choose “Near Surface Geophysics” as your primary “Area of Scientific Interest”.
+To join this Section, log into your account at AGU, select to update your “Profile” and choose “Near Surface Geophysics” as your primary “Area of Scientific Interest”.

 You can also choose to receive our monthly newsletter for free!